Skip to main content

 " For the color palette, we talked about Oliver! and The Godfather, which have a sort of rich, almost Technicolor quality to them.
 When we entered Magicland--which is how we always referred to Hogwarts--I wanted each frame to be filled with a sense of wonder."

-I hear a lot of fan attribute the series’ success to the decision to its close adherence to Rowling’s original text.
+I also hear a lot of fan attribute the series’ success to the decision to its close adherence to Rowling’s original text.
 That approach tends to earn favor with an adaptation’s target demographic, but as I explain in my essay on the Percy Jackson movies, an adaptation’s artistic merit has a lot more to do with its internal coherence within its new medium and context than its fidelity to its source material.

 When tracking a director’s influence on adapting a pre-existing text like a novel, it actually helps to key in on scenes or elements that don’t impart plot information supplied by the original text.
 Even small scenes can reveal a great deal about the story the director wants to tell.